-I bet everyone reading this that has been in business for more than 5 minutes has dropped their rates for a multitude of reasons and if you are honest you have probably done it more than once.
+I bet everyone reading this that has been in business for more than 5 minutes has dropped their rates for a multitude of reasons.
+And if you are honest, you've probably done it more than once.

-I have done this, in my transport company it was such a frequent conversation it became almost expected, In our business now we have this daily, can you build me a website for £100 which when you are starting out sounds like a great deal, a quick easy website couple of hours work for £100, believe me when I say ITS A NIGHTMARE.
+I've been exactly where you are right now, justifying lowering my rates.
+In my transport company it was such a frequent conversation it became almost expected!
+In our business now we have this daily; can you build me a website for £100.
+When you are starting out sounds like a great deal; a quick easy website couple of hours work for £100.

-Every single client I have dealt with that has had the priveledge of us dropping our rates has taken advantage, became ‘that' client that drives you mad as they expect always much much more than they are ever willing to invest.
+Every single client I have dealt with that has had the privilege of us dropping our rates has taken advantage.
+They became ‘that' client that drives you mad as they expect always much much more than they are ever willing to invest.
 They play at a much lower frequency in business and will only ever bring your drive and motivation down… I'm cringing just thinking about it.

-I want you to make a promise to yourself right now that you will never again lower your rates to appeal to a client.
-Doing so devalues your services, makes the client less likely to follow through, and worse, makes you feel terrible later.
+I want you to make a promise to yourself right now that you will never again lower your rates to secure a client.
+Doing so devalues your services, makes the client less likely to follow through, and even worse… It makes you feel terrible later.

-Now, I’m not saying you can never offer special deals these are very different.
+Now, I’m not saying you can never offer special deals, these are very different.
 But I do want you to change how those offers are made.
-Here’s 1 way you can do this
+Here’s one way you can do this

 If your coaching package includes: